NorthStarUAS/Simulator/docs/FCS_ex1.md

 (7949.1 \cdot 0.08726 + 247.9) / (1.225 \cdot 0.5 \cdot 50 \cdot 50) = 0.61489
 $$

-This means to achieve a 5 deg/s roll rate, we need to command the ailerons to a position of 0.61 on a normalized range of [-1, 1].
-If our true aileron deflection range is +/- 10 degrees, then a 6.1 degree deflection gives us our 5 deg/s roll rate.
+This means to achieve a +5 deg/s roll rate, we need to command the ailerons to a position of 0.61 on a normalized range of [-1, 1].
+If our true aileron deflection range is +/- 10 degrees, then a +6.1 degree deflection gives us our +5 deg/s roll rate.

 * At 75 m/s (approx. 150 kts) the computed deflection is only 0.27 (2.7 degrees
   in our example.)
-This is because as airspeed increases, dynamic pressure increases (by velocity squared!) and so the aileron can generate the same amount of force with less deflection.
+This is because as airspeed increases, dynamic pressure increases (by velocity squared) and so the aileron can generate the same amount of force with less deflection.
 * At 35 m/s (approx. 70 kts) the computed deflection is 1.25 (out of range!
   beyond our hard stop.)
 This means we would go to full deflection, but not be